Cycle the Jordan Trail to Petra

 What's it like?

-Take on sections of the pioneering Jordan Bike Trail, all the way to the UNESCO World Heritage Site of Petra
+Take on the most epic sections of the pioneering Jordan Bike Trail, all the way to the unmissable 'Rose City' of Petra – one of the Seven Wonders of the World

-Cycle ancient camel caravan paths to the majestic Wadi Rum, hopping in a desert Jeep in search of the sunset
+Cycle along the ancient paths of camel caravans to the majestic Wadi Rum, hopping in a desert Jeep in search of a spectacular sunset

-Swim, or float, in the Dead Sea.
-The lowest point on earth, famous for its healing properties
+Chill out by the Red Sea, and swim (or float!) in the Dead Sea – the lowest point on earth, famous for its healing properties

 Key Information